 Applied Electives for a Bachelor of Science

 If you are pursuing a Bachelor of Science in Statistical Science, you must take one elective from in an applied field, such as as engineering, mathematics, natural sciences, or one of the quantitative social sciences.
-This course must contain statistical content above the level of STA 210 (Regression Analysis) and STA 250 (Statistics), and must be pre-approved by the Director of Undergraduate Studies (DUS).
+This course must contain statistical content above the level of STA 210 (Regression Analysis) and STA 240L (Probability for Statistical Inference, Modeling, and Data Analysis), and must be pre-approved by the Director of Undergraduate Studies (DUS).